 Mint Chocolate Chip Ice Cream needs no introduction.
-You know the classic rich and creamy frozen dessert with a refreshing burst of minty flavor.
-It’s chock full of bits and pieces of dark chocolate for texture and a slightly bitter flavor to balance the sweet treat.
-And with this easy no-churn choco chip mint ice cream recipe, you can make it without a machine!
+You know the classic rich and creamy frozen dessert with a refreshing burst of minty flavor chock full of bits and pieces of dark chocolate.
+And with this easy no-churn choco chip mint ice cream recipe, you can make your favorite frosty sweet treat without a machine!

 Why is Mint Chocolate Chip Ice Cream the best?

 In a recent survey, mint chocolate chip ice cream was ranked as the 4th most popular ice cream flavor in America.
 Clearly many people think it is the best.

 Like all ice cream flavors, it’s cool and creamy.
 But on a hot day, the menthol in the mint adds another cooling element, making it especially refreshing.
 Don’t forget about the chocolate, though.
 Dark chocolate is most commonly used in chocolate chip mint ice cream, and the slight bitterness provides an earthy contrast to the fresh minty flavor.